Frsel99/Frsel99/README.md

-Hi!
-My name is Franco Leyes
+Hello There!
+I'm Franco Leyes
 ====================================================================================================================================

 A Full Stack Developer
 ---
-with a background in psychology, who began his journey with video game development during his teenage years.
-I rediscovered my love for programming a few years ago, specializing in artificial intelligence and expanding into web and mobile development.
+with a psychology background.
+My venture into programming started with video game development in my teenage years.
+A few years ago, I reignited my passion for programming, focusing on artificial intelligence for the prevention and treatment of patients, and later branching out into web and mobile development.

 * 🌍  I'm based in Argentina
 * ✉️  You can contact me at [francoleyes2000@gmail.com](mailto:francoleyes2000@gmail.com)